kathalise/about/README.md

-# Hey, I'm Katharina!
+# Hey there, I'm Katharina!
-Welcome to my GitHuh profile.
+Welcome to my GitHub profile.